- 8 minutes to read

 Queue Details

-Click the Details menu item from the Action button for the selected queue to view details about that specific queue.
+Click Details in the Action menu for the selected queue to view queue information.
 Queue Details Action Menu Item

 Example of the 'Details' menu item from the Action button on a queue resource.

-A modal will open with the Details tab active by default.
-Here you can view detailed information about the selected queue, such as name, path, type, and other relevant properties.
+The modal opens with the Details tab active, showing the queue name, path, type, and other relevant properties.
+Details

 Example with basic information about the selected queue.